mojaloop/ml-reference-connectors/README.md

 ## CLI Options

 - -m : the mode to use when bootstrapping. `dfsp` or `fxp`
-- -n : connector name e.g
+- -n : connector name e.g `mtn-zm-dfsp-cc`

 # Usage
 To Build a connector using the core-connector-lib, you will need to do the following.